March 11, 2011

 Since January, UCF has been working to diligently prepare and plan for the university’s response to COVID-19.
 With new cases of COVID-19 confirmed in Florida every day, today’s decision prioritizes the safety and wellbeing of our campus community members – many of whom have traveled during this week’s Spring Break.
 It also aligns with guidance from the Florida Board of Governors and the steps all public universities in Florida are taking.

-UCF will communicate updated information in the coming days, including at the website ucf.edu/safety/coronavirus.
+UCF will communicate updated information in the coming days, including at the website ucf.edu/coronavirus/coronavirus.
 In this dynamic situation, we will continue to prioritize the health and safety of everyone at UCF.